-- 89. The CSP envisages a phased reduction in financial requirements of approximately 25 percent over five years, not taking into count contingencies that may arise in the event of shocks that outstrip national response capacities. - 90.
+- 90. The CSP envisages a phased reduction in financial requirements of approximately 25 percent over five years, not taking into count contingencies that may arise in the event of shocks that outstrip national response capacities. - 91.
 WFP will continue to reduce direct delivery carefully while increasing the capacity of national systems and authorities to ensure food and nutrition security for vulnerable populations.
-WFP recognizes that advancing gender equality is required to achieve sustained food security and nutrition. - 91.
-Where contingency plans are implemented for relief responses, they will be aligned with national systems. - 92.
-The focus of WFP's support for food systems will be on developing and modelling high-quality integrated solutions that will be adopted and scaled up by national authorities and the private sector. - 93.
-Direct delivery of transfers to the large refugee population is likely to be required for the foreseeable future.
-However, adoption of the Comprehensive Refugee Response Framework and lessons from the Kalobeyei settlement will provide a basis for promoting the self-reliance of refugees.
+WFP recognizes that advancing gender equality is required to achieve sustained food security and nutrition. - 92.
+Where contingency plans are implemented for relief responses, they will be aligned with national systems. - 93.
+The focus of WFP's support for food systems will be on developing and modelling high-quality integrated solutions that will be adopted and scaled up by national authorities and the private sector. - 94.
+The adoption of the Comprehensive Refugee Response Framework and lessons from the Kalobeyei settlement will provide a basis for promoting the self-reliance of refugees.
+However, it is recognized that the direct delivery of transfers to the large refugee population is likely to be required for the foreseeable future.
+This is because refugees reside in marginal locations where they and host communities face significant resource constraints, including water for agriculture and household use.
+Moreover, the legislative environment currently restricts the movement and labour opportunities of refugees.
+Significant reforms and investments to address these shortfalls will be needed during the timeframe of the CSP to maximize progress towards the self-reliance of refugees.